MaestroFries/FinalCapstoneAlpha/Article.md

-## OpenCV for image anaylsis & Writing to Excel File
+## OpenCV for image analysis & Writing to Excel File
 Before diving into K-Means Clustering, let's talk about image analysis.
 In order to analyze image data, we used OpenCV's wide library for computer vision (artifical inteligence).

 ```